juansantateresa/kibtrace/README.md

 # kibtrace

-`kibtrace` is an Elastic-to-code incident investigation CLI for Claude Code workflows.
+`kibtrace` helps engineers investigate production incidents from Elasticsearch logs without downloading GBs of raw data.

-It fetches logs from Elasticsearch or OpenSearch, reduces them into ranked evidence, correlates that evidence with source code, and returns a compact investigation surface that Claude can actually use.
+It fetches the relevant log slice, reduces it into ranked evidence, points to likely code locations, and gives Claude a compact context pack to reason over.

+## Why it exists

+Typical workflow today:

+- open Kibana
+- search manually
+- export too many logs
+- grep or script locally
+- ask Claude with messy context

+`kibtrace` is meant to replace that with:

+1. `fetch`
+2. `prepare`
+3. `pack`
+4. Claude investigates with code context

+Kibana stays the human UI. `kibtrace` talks to Elasticsearch directly.

 ## What it does

-- fetches logs directly from Elasticsearch or OpenSearch
+- fetches logs from Elasticsearch or OpenSearch
-- prepares a local investigation session under `.kibtrace/sessions/`
+- stores a local investigation session under `.kibtrace/sessions/`
-- extracts ranked evidence such as error clusters, trace timelines, stack groups, and retry chains
+- extracts evidence such as repeated errors, trace timelines, stack groups, and retry patterns
 - correlates evidence with likely code locations
-- exposes Claude-friendly query views like `incident-summary`, `evidence`, and `code-candidates`
-- renders a markdown investigation report
+- returns a compact pack for Claude

-## What it is not
+## What it does not do

-- not a Kibana UI automation tool
+- it does not automate Kibana clicks
-- not a generic SIEM or dashboard product
+- it is not a generic SIEM
-- not an LLM by itself
+- it is not an LLM by itself

-Kibana remains the human UI. `kibtrace` uses Elasticsearch as the machine interface.

-## Status

-Current repo version: `0.4.0`

-Best fit today:

-- application and service logs
-- ECS-like structured logs
-- stack traces
-- trace-oriented failures
-- incidents where source code is available locally

-Current flagship scenario:

-- a CV pipeline detects people successfully
-- persistence fails downstream
-- logs prove the failure and `kibtrace` maps it back to code

-See [validation/sandbox/README.md](/Users/juansantateresagomez/kibanaskill/validation/sandbox/README.md) for the local validation environment.

 ## Install From Source

 Prerequisites:

 - Node.js `>= 22`
-- Docker Desktop if you want the local Elastic sandbox
+- Docker if you want to run the local validation scenarios

-Build the CLI:

 ```bash
 npm install